lucasnbsb/Data-Structures-and-Algorithms/notes/The high level description file.md

     - remove all characters maching the left pointer as it walks along , till you get to the repeated character
     - update maxsize after before walking the right pointer

+### 30. Substring with Concatenation of All Words
+    - build a method to check whether the window is valid by traversing it and checking it against a copy of the words dictionary
+    - traverse the input string until 1+size(s)-wordlengh checking the validity of the window and appending the index to the result

 # Hard